morristech/Greeter/README.md

             android:launchMode="singleTop" />
 ```

-From here you just need to create some `Greet` objects and add them to an `ArrayList<Greet>`. `Greet` objects are `Parcelable` friendly so the work ultra fast when passing around extras, which is the next thing to do.
+From here you just need to create some `Greet` objects and add them to an `ArrayList<Greet>`. `Greet` objects are `Parcelable` friendly so they work ultra fast when passing around extras, which is the next thing to do.

 ```java
 ArrayList<Greet> greets = new ArrayList<>();